-Differences between fixed and adjustable rate loans
+Differences between fixed and adjustable loans

-There are many kinds of Adjustable Rate Mortgages.
-ARMs usually adjust twice a year, based on various indexes.
+There are many different kinds of Adjustable Rate Mortgages.
+ARMs are generally adjusted every six months, based on various indexes.

 Have questions about mortgage loans?
 Call us at 561-395-4264.
 It's our job to answer these questions and many others, so we're happy to help!